The New Standard For Recovery

 In 2003, William R. Miller (Department of Psychology, University of New Mexico) and his colleagues rated 48 kinds of treatment by combining the results of 381 controlled trials that had compared the effectiveness of a treatment [method] with either no treatment or with other alcoholism therapies.
 The treatment with by far the best score was “brief intervention,” followed by motivational enhancement, community reinforcement, and social-skills training.
 The least effective treatments were found to be general alcoholism counseling and education, ordinary psychotherapy, and confrontational therapies, the very treatments most utilized in the U.S. (Twelve-step interventions and AA were ranked 37th and 38th, respectively, among the 48 treatments reviewed).
-St. Gregory Retreat Centers is a program that emphasizes values and motivation, behavior modification training, life-skills exercises, Cognitive Behavior Training (CBT), and community reintegration.
+St. Gregory Recovery Center is a program that emphasizes values and motivation, behavior modification training, life-skills exercises, Cognitive Behavior Training (CBT), and community reintegration.

 Is Alcoholics Anonymous (AA) effective?

 In 1990, the Alcoholics Anonymous General Services Office (the governing organization overseeing all “autonomous” meetings) published an internal memo that was an analysis of a survey period between 1977 and 1989.
 According to this memo, “After just one month in the Fellowship, 81% of the new members have already dropped out.
 After three months, 90% have left, and 95% have discontinued attendance inside one year!”
 (Kolenda, 2003, Golden Text Publishing Company) That means that in less than a year, 95% of the people seeking help from AA leave the program.
 Regardless of the apparent success rate or cost of the initial 12-step-based treatment program you may be looking at, the 5% success rate of AA after a year eventually becomes the actual program success rate.